-Depending on the state of your new workspace, it may need substantial refurbishment or a little bit of touching up.
+Depending on the current condition of your new workspace, it may require substantial refurbishment or just updating.
 Either way, you will need to find an office fit-out company that will provide you with the interior solutions you need – ideally, a company that provides a turnkey solution whilst delivering in terms of timeline, a high standard of finish and within your budget.

 If you can approach a company with a clear idea of your constraints and needs that fit-out company should be able to take full control of the design and concept of your office – should you want to delegate this responsibility.
 This will help you reduce your workload and any stress, as they will manage your interior from concept to handover whilst keeping you in the loop at every step of the journey.

 Maximising your office space may also be a key objective for you, particularly if your company is growing quickly or moving to a slightly tighter new location.
 This is where the services of a space planner can come in handy.
 Speak to your relocation company, as they may be able to assist with the common issues that come with space planning and if they also provide refurbishment services then you can benefit from having to manage fewer contractors and simplifying the service integration element of the move.

 Who needs to know that you are moving?

 Effective communication or office relocation announcement is essential to the success of a relocation project.
 Although it may not be the facilities manager’s responsibility in every case, if it falls under your remit, it’s important to have a strategy in place to spread the word of your move.
 There are many different ways you can tell customers, suppliers, landlords and other contacts including:

 - Distribute flyers or change of address cards with customer receipts and invoices

 - Send out an email or postal campaign